-The same set of model physics, including the Lin 3-ice microphysics (Lin et al. 1983), GSFC long-wave and short-wave radiation, a two-layer soil model, stability-dependent surface fluxes, and 1.5-order TKE-based subgrid-scale turbulence closure, are used on all grids.
-The only exception is that a simplified vertical-only subgrid turbulence formulation is used on the 9 and 1-km grids; a full 3-D formulation is used on the 100-m and 50-m grids.
-Details on these physics options can be found in Xue et al. (2001; 2003).
+The same set of model physics, including the Lin three-ice microphysics (Lin et al. 1983), Goddard Space Flight Center (GSFC) longwave and shortwave radiation, a two-layer soil model, stability-dependent surface fluxes, and 1.5-order TKE-based subgrid-scale turbulence closure, are used on all grids.
+The only exception is that a simplified vertical-only subgrid turbulence formulation is used on the 9- and 1-km grids; a full 3D formulation is used on the 100- and 50-m grids.
+Details on these physics options can be found in Xue et al. (2001, 2003).

-We emphasize the use of the stability-dependent surface heat, moisture and momentum fluxes that are fully coupled with the land-surface/soil model (see Xue et al. 2001 for details on ARPS physics packages) throughout the assimilation and prediction.
-The inclusion and the formulation of the surface momentum flux/drag have been an outstanding issue with idealized tornado simulations using a single sounding to define the storm environment, because of the lack links state variables together.
+We emphasize the use of the stability-dependent surface heat, moisture, and momentum fluxes that are fully coupled with the land surface-soil model [see Xue et al. (2001) for details on ARPS physics packages] throughout the assimilation and prediction.
+The inclusion and the formulation of the surface momentum flux-drag have been an outstanding issue with idealized tornado simulations using a single sounding to define the storm environment, because of the lack of synoptic- and mesoscale-scale forcing that is needed to sustain the environmental wind profile in the presence of surface

-of synoptic and mesoscale-scale forcing that is needed to sustain the environmental wind profile in the presence of surface friction.
-Previous studies have used ad hoc solutions that avoid applying the surface drag to the full wind fields (e.g., Adlerman and Droegemeier 2002); strong sensitivities to the surface drag coefficient have been found (Adlerman and Droegemeier 2002; Wicker and Wilhelmson 1995) and a drag coefficient much smaller than that typical of over-land values had to be used in Adlerman and Droegemeier (2002).
-In our case, the regular formulation of stability-dependent drag coefficient for over-land conditions is used without any special modification and our companion diagnostic study on the tornadogenesis processes of this case points to the important role played by surface friction.
+Assimilation configurations Expt Use of reflectivity Use of radial velocity Use of 2D mass divergence constraint Forecast period (UTC) CNTL1km Yes Yes Last two analysis cycles 2140-2340 Div2D1km Yes Yes All analysis cycles 2140-2340 NoDiv1km Yes Yes None 2140-2340 friction.
+Previous studies have used ad hoc solutions that avoid applying the surface drag to the full wind fields (e.g., Adlerman and Droegemeier 2002), strong sensitivities to the surface drag coefficient have been found (Adlerman and Droegemeier 2002; Wicker and Wilhelmson 1995), and a drag coefficient much smaller than that typical of overland values had to be used in Adlerman and Droegemeier (2002).
+In our case, the regular formulation of stability-dependent drag coefficient for overland conditions is used without any special modification and our companion diagnostic study on the tornadogenesis processes of this case points to the important role played by surface friction.